apothecat/merge/README.md

 *You are a project manager at MMU Corp, a medium-sized software service company.
 An external client has asked you to design and build a dating website aimed at software developers.
 You are assigned a team of 3 developers, a tester, and a business analyst.
 You are part way through develpment and upper management have asked for a detailed progress report.
 Your task is to write a report discussing the requirements gathering, design and implementation of the project.*

-## Builing and Running the Source Code
+## Building and Running the Source Code

 The  'merge' directory is a Maven project packaged as an executable JAR.
 It should therefore contain all of the resources associated with the project.